DrMicrobit/dm-streamvalve/README.md

 ```

-Note the newlines at the end are part of the result as process() will stop only at the start of the next paragraph ("Find ...")
+> [!NOTE] the newlines at the end are part of the result as process() will stop only at the start of the next paragraph ("Find ...")

-## Example 3: Restart reading stream after a termination
+## Example 3: Restart reading stream after stopping
 This example shows
 - stopping at a repeated line.
-Here, max_linerepeats=3 means: on the 4th apparition of a line already seen before, processing stops.
+Here, `max_linerepeats=3` means: on the 4th apparition of a line already seen before, processing stops, the 4th repetition is not part of the result.
-- one can continue the processing after an early termination
+- one can continue the processing after an early stop.
 - a string is also an iterable
 ```python
 sv = StreamValve(